Curriculum Fundamentals – EDUC 571

 The candidate will produce a shorter version of the Curriculum Project for the instructor to grade.
 Elementary/SPED candidates will submit a legend and 3 days of curriculum following the sample.
 Secondary candidates will submit a legend and 2 weeks of curriculum following the sample.
 The purpose of this assignment is for the instructor to give the candidate feedback before submitting the final Curriculum Project.

-The candidate will list 5 ways in which the following elements are incorporated into the Curriculum Project: integration, fine arts, health, PE and movement, character education, diversity and accommodations, critical thinking and problem-solving activities, active learning experiences, involvement of the mission statement, technology, collaboration, and assessment.
+Evidence of Curriculum Requirements: The candidate will list 5 ways in which the following elements are incorporated into the Curriculum Project: integration, fine arts, health, PE and movement, character education, diversity and accommodations, critical thinking and problem-solving activities, active learning experiences, involvement of the mission statement, technology, collaboration, and assessment.